 The Graduate Portfolio Program in Sustainability information packet, application form, and internship approval form are all available as PDF files for download.
 For more information about sustainability at UT and to select portfolio courses, please see the UT Sustainability Directory.

-If you have additional questions about the program, are interested in applying, or are unable to download the PDF files above, please contact the program coordinator, Sam Dodd, at firstname.lastname@example.org.
+If you would like to attend the information session, have additional questions about the program, are interested in applying, or are unable to download the PDF files above, please contact the program coordinator, Catie Carter, at email@example.com.

 As part of their requirements, each Graduate Portfolio Program in Sustainability participant is required to present on their sustainability research at the annual Portfolio Program symposium (hosted by the Center for Sustainable Development) before the end of their course of study.
 Each student must also complete a scholarly paper, suitable for submission to a peer-reviewed journal.

 Jeanie Donovan (poster) "Developing a Healthy Food Zone Ordinance Model for Austin/Travis County"